 Barry County Sheriff’s Office: The sheriff’s office suspended the following functions: daily preliminary breath testing, weekend urine screening, inmate visits with the public, all fingerprinting services and sex offender registrations.

-Big Rapids City Hall: Closed through April 13.
-April 6 commission meeting canceled.
+Big Rapids City Hall: Closed through May 15.
 Trash and recycle services continuing.
 Questions can be directed to 231.250.8177.

 Ferris State University: Classes will continue remote instruction through June 1.
 All of the residence halls, apartments and East Campus Suites are closed.
-Students must return to their permanent residence by Sunday, March 22.
-If you have any questions, you are asked to call 231.591.3745 or email email@example.com.
+If you have any questions, you are asked to call 231.591.3745 or email firstname.lastname@example.org.

 If you are an international student or someone with highly exceptional housing needs, you’re asked to complete the “Request to Remain On-Campus” form located online in the MyHousing portal under the contracts tab.
 If you are a family living in University apartments you will not have to move.

-Gun Lake Casino: Closed through April 13.
-All casino events, including promotions are canceled during that time.
-All employees will be fully compensated, on a paid on-leave status.
+Gun Lake Casino: Closed until further notice.
+All casino events, including promotions, are canceled.
+All employees will be fully compensated on a paid on-leave status.